 Using Field Solver software is a good starting point for obtaining nominal values of trace width (w) and laminate thickness (h) to obtain specific values of impedance.
-However you will need to produce test panels containing many coupon designs, with different trace widths, different configurations (Stripline, Microstrip, Embedded Microstrip) and different layer structures with different laminate / pre-preg thicknesses.
+However if you are a fabricator moving to impedance control for the first time you will need to produce test panels containing many coupon designs, with different trace widths, different configurations (Stripline, Microstrip, Embedded Microstrip) and different layer structures with different laminate / pre-preg thicknesses, in order to get familiar before quoting on live jobs.